Galactagogues – Boosting Your Milk Supply and Production

 There are many common herbal supplements available that have been shown to be effective for increasing your milk production.
 Fenugreek is likely the most commonly used galactagogue.
 A seed extract that can quickly increase milk supply, the recommended daily dose is 3.5-6 grams depending on your doctor’s or lactation consultant’s advice.
 Some women notice they have a maple syrup smell when taking fenugreek.
 It may also cause contractions or an allergic reaction, do not take fenugreek if you are pregnant or allergic to peanuts or soybeans.

-This plant has been used as a medicine for hundreds of years, and has been shown to increase milk supply.
-It works the best when taken in combination with fenugreek.
+This plant has been used as a medicine for hundreds of years and has been shown to increase milk supply.
+It works best when taken in combination with fenugreek.
 It comes in capsule or tea form and should be taken three times per day.